 Do you ever imagine yourself around a campfire, strumming a guitar to your favorite tune?
 The only thing between you and your dream of learning how to play an instrument is buying an acoustic guitar.

 You don’t want to empty your bank account for your first guitar, but you don’t want to buy an instrument that sounds awful–but how do you know you’re getting a good deal for an inexpensive guitar?
-We’ve reviewed seven best acoustic guitars on the market also chose the one we think wins the title of best acoustic guitar for under 500 dollars.
+We’ve reviewed seven best acoustic guitars on the market also chose the one we think wins the title of best acoustic guitar under $500.

 We looked at seven guitars we think rank among the best acoustic guitars under 500 dollars.
 These included the Taylor Big Baby, the Seagull Entourage Rustic, the Fender T-Bucket 300CE Cutaway, the Seagull S6 Original, the La Patrie, the Blueridge BR-43, and the Fender Stratacoustic Plus.